JennEYoon/datasciY/blog-idea.md

 $200 credit, can use to try out higher core GPUs.
 Lower core GPUs free now!

+Instuctions for installing packages and saving these settings to Google Drive.

 #### Binder -- 100 user hard max.
 Conference like SciPy is too many people, and many trying repeatedly to launch binder, so each person may start multiple instances, compounding the problem.